WeskerYuan/flydan/README.md

 2. A GNSS module (e.g. u-blox M8N).
 3. An XBee module with a USB adapter. (e.g. XBee S1, XBee S2C, etc.)

 __Connection example:__ Both the GNSS module and the XBee module are connected via USB.
-If you are using an embbeded devices such as the Raspberry Pi, hardware serial interfaces are also supported.
+If one is using an embbeded device such as the Raspberry Pi, hardware serial interfaces are also supported.

 #### Software-in-the-loop (SITL) simulation
 1. A Linux computer.
 (Virtual machines are okay, but must be x86 compatible)